Adipa-G/PersistNet/README.md

     cmd.ExecuteNonQuery();
 }

+// ILogger<TransactionFactory> is required — wire it from your DI container or
+// create one manually for console / test scenarios. using var loggerFactory = LoggerFactory.Create(b => b.AddConsole());
+var logger = loggerFactory.CreateLogger<TransactionFactory>();

-var factory = new TransactionFactory(connection, DbProvider.SQLite);
+var factory = new TransactionFactory(connection, DbProvider.SQLite, logger);

 // Create / migrate schema from all entity types in the assembly. var upgrader = SchemaUpgrader.FromAssembly(connection, DbProvider.SQLite,